raulshma/ever-life-vault/src/features/dashboard-widgets/README.md

 The caching system is implemented using:

-1. **useApiCache Hook**: A custom React hook that manages cache state
+1. **useApiCache Hook**: A custom React hook that manages cache state with in-memory + IndexedDB persistence
 2. **CacheConfig Component**: A reusable UI component for cache configuration
 3. **BaseWidgetConfig Interface**: Extends widget configurations with cache settings